ashdavies/talks/whats-new-in-firebase/index.md

 - Audience Customisation

 ^
-- What brings power to Firebase remote config is being able to target your audience groups
-- Services integrate seamlessly with each other you can create an audience based upon analytic metrics
+- Target audience groups from analytic metrics
-- and then deliver features only to them.
+- Delivery features to your different demographics
-- This can be useful for promotions by demographic.

 ---